 Instead of using the national popular vote, states could allocate their EVs by congressional district.
 Maine and Nebraska currently use this system; Barack Obama won Nebraska’s 2nd congressional district in 2008, and Donald Trump won Maine’s 2nd congressional district in 2016.
 Several other states—including Pennsylvania, Michigan, Virginia, and New Hampshire—have discussed doing the same.

-On one hand, this would lead to fewer wasted votes and would more accurately reflect the partisan breakdown of each state.
-For example, Illinois would’ve given 7 of its 20 EVs (35 percent) to Trump, and Texas would’ve given 14 of its 38 EVs (36.8 percent) to Clinton.
+On one hand, this method would change the partisan composition and geographic distribution of wasted votes, more accurately reflecting the partisan breakdown of each state.
+For example, in 2016 Illinois would’ve given 7 of its 20 EVs (35 percent) to Trump, and Texas would’ve given 14 of its 38 EVs (36.8 percent) to Clinton.
 Those numbers are more in line with the minority party’s share of the vote in both states.
-It also would mean that, most of the time, the majority in the House would be aligned with the president as fewer people engage in split-ticket voting—though the Senate is a different story.
+It also would mean that most of the time the majority in the House would be aligned with the president as fewer people engage in split-ticket voting—though the Senate is a different story.

 On the other hand, many of these election results would be distorted because of the way House districts are drawn.
 The House probably has a slight built-in Republican bias.
 Some of this is inevitable; natural sorting means key Democratic constituencies aren’t well distributed geographically because they tend to pack into urban clusters.
 This is inefficient for representation purposes because it means Democrats generally win urban districts by large margins—leading to many superfluous votes—but can’t compete as effectively in more rural districts that favor Republicans.
 Yet some of it is the result of gerrymandering.
 Partisan control over redistricting in many states allows the majority party in state government to draw districts that inherently favor their candidates.
 Gerrymandering greatly benefited Republicans during the previous round of redistricting, as they controlled a majority of state legislatures after the 2010 census and were able to draw districts to their advantage.